What are the distinct phases of growth for plants and insects referred to as?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-The phrase that describes the distinct phases of growth for both plants and insects is commonly referred to as "life cycles."
-Each organism, regardless of its type, undergoes a series of changes from the beginning of its existence until it reaches maturity and eventually reproduces.
-In plants, life cycles include stages such as germination, growth, flowering, and seed production.
-For insects, life cycles typically encompass stages such as egg, larva, pupa, and adult.
+The distinct phases of growth for plants and insects are referred to as life cycles.
+This term encompasses all the stages an organism goes through from the beginning of its life until its reproduction, including growth and developmental changes.
+For plants, this might include phases such as germination, vegetative growth, flowering, and seed production.
+In insects, life cycles typically include stages like egg, larva, pupa, and adult.

 Subscribe